gsudre/lab_notes/004-running_FDT_ncr_data.md

 After this, it's just the exact same thing as the PNC pipeline, with probably some changed in the bedpostx to only fit one orientation.
 In fact, I could do that for the PNC as well, just so we don't have two different options.

+For the next step, we need to check who converted correctly.
+Maybe just check the number of vectors in the gradient file against the number of converted volumes in the NIFTI?